 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective VHL-based dual degrader of BRD7/9 (DC50 values are 4 and 34 nM for BRD7 and BRD9, respectively).
+VZ 185 is a potent and selective VHL-based dual Degrader (PROTAC®) of BRD7/9 (DC50 values are 4 and 34 nM for BRD7 and BRD9, respectively).
 Exhibits selectivity for BRD7/9 degradation over other bromodomain-containing proteins and other BAF/PBAF subunits.
 Displays cytotoxicity towards EOL-1 and A-204 cancer cell lines.

 Sold under licence from the University of Dundee.